ntechmedia/exlibris-primo/README.md

       institution!("INSTITUTION").title_begins_with("Travels").
         creator_contains("Greene").genre_is("Book")

-Search can be expanded when using Ex Libris Primo Central by adding a request parametertrue
+Search can be expanded when using Ex Libris Primo Central by adding a request parameter true

      search = Exlibris::Primo::Search.new(:base_url => "http://primo.institution.edu",
        :institution => "INSTITUTION", :page_size => "20")